czue/pegasus-docs/experimental.md

 # Experimental Features

 The following features are not yet supported but are in experimental development.
-These features might undergo substantial changes before being officially released.
+These features might undergo substantial changes before being officially released - or never be released at all.

 However, you are welcome to try them and provide feedback!

-## Bootstrap CSS support

-As of version 0.12.1, it is possible to build Pegasus using [Bootstrap CSS (version 5)](https://getbootstrap.com/).
-See below for details on building Pegasus for a different CSS framework.

-The Bootstrap implementation ships with Pegasus still has quirks.
-See below for the list of known issues and limitations that are still to be addressed with the Bootstrap implementation.

-### Known issues

-Known larger issues with the Bootstrap build:

-- Examples are not yet properly styled
-- Teams and invitations UI is not fully styled

 ## Tailwind CSS support